BryanLy123/PA3-Assignment/README.md

 3. Bryan Ly

-Data1 and Data2 are the defined datasets to be tested
+Data1 and Data2 are the defined datasets to be tested Data3 is our sample dataset for analysis purposes

 To run:

+- In terminal, issue "./pa3.sh"
-- ./pa3.sh (you may have to chmod the shell and obj files...)
+  (you may have to chmod the shell and object files)